bamarni/pi64/README.md

 The latest images are always available in the [releases](https://github.com/bamarni/pi64/releases) section.

-There are 2 versions : lite and desktop.
-The desktop version is based on [LXDE](http://lxde.org/) .
+There are 2 versions : `lite` and `desktop`.
+The desktop version is based on [LXDE](http://lxde.org/).

 ## Installation

-Once downloaded, you can follow the [official instructions](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) for writing it to your SD card.
+Once downloaded, you can follow the [these instructions](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) for writing the image to your SD card.

 During first boot the installation process will continue for a few minutes, then the Raspberry Pi will reboot and you'll be ready to go.